 Information about heat leaks.
-Saving energy in housing is becoming an increasingly important issue.
-Clearly, it’s about saving money - after all, we are dealing with ever-rising gas prices - but it is also good for the environment.
-If the right corrective measures are introduced, the living comfort will also improve.
+Nowadays, saving energy in housing is an increasingly important issue.
+Not only does this concern saving money - after all, we are facing ever-rising gas prices - it is also good for the environment.
+If the right corrective measures are introduced, they will improve the living comfort of the home.

-When looking for heat leaks in a home, the use of an IR heat camera is an extremely useful tool.
-For several years, the energy coaches at LeudalEnergie have been using the Peak Tech 5610 (220x160pixels) Infrared camera supplied by Pedak meettechniek of Heythuysen.
+The IR heat camera is a highly useful tool for detecting heat leaks in a home.

+The energy coaches at LeudalEnergie have been using Peak Tech 5610 (220x160pixels) Infrared cameras supplied by Pedak Metrology of Heythuysen for several years.
 Maaike Godschalk’s extensive knowledge of infrared measuring technology has been of invaluable help to us.

-The ideal circumstances for revealing heat leaks in a home are when the outside temperature is zero and the central heating is set at a normal level.
+The ideal conditions for detecting heat leaks from a home are when the outside temperature is zero and the home is being heated in the usual way.
 Heat reflections must be avoided.
-For example, if the camera is set up incorrectly, a patch of heat might show up erroneously in the image.
+For example, if the camera operator stands in the wrong place a heat patch might show up in the image.

 Examples of heat leaks

-In photo 1 we can see that the cavity wall insulation above the door is worse than on the rest of the wall.
+In photo 1 we can see that the cavity wall insulation above the door is less effective than it is in the rest of the wall.
 Heat is also escaping through the garage door.

-Photo 2 shows us in red that a lot of heat is leaking from below the window.
+Photo 2 show us that a lot of heat is escaping from below the window.

-In photo 3 you can see that red is the dominant colour under the gutter across the width of the house.
-This is a sign that the cavity wall insulation has collapsed.
-The fact that the windows appear almost white clearly shows that they are letting heat escape.
+In photo 3 you can see that there is a lot of red below the gutter across the width of the house.
+This is a sign that the cavity wall insulation has collapsed and sunk.
+The fact that the windows appear almost white is a clear indication that they are leaking heat.